gatsbyjs/gatsby/docs/docs/create-source-plugin.md

-This loose coupling between data source and transformer plugins allow Gatsby site builders to quickly assemble complex data transformation pipelines with little work on their (and your) part.
+This loose coupling between data source and transformer plugins allow Gatsby site builders to quickly assemble complex data transformation pipelines with little work on their (and your (the source plugin author)) part.

 What does the code look like?

 A source plugin is a normal NPM package.
-It has a package.json with optional dependencies.
-Then it has a `gatsby-node.js` where you implement Gatsby's Node.js APIs.
-Gatsby supports back to Node 4 and as it's common to want to use more modern node.js and JavaScript syntax, many plugins write code in a `src` directory and compile the code.
+It has a package.json with optional dependencies as well as a `gatsby-node.js` where you implement Gatsby's Node.js APIs.
+Gatsby supports back node versions back to Node 4 and as it's common to want to use more modern node.js and JavaScript syntax, many plugins write code in a `src` directory and compile the code.
 All plugins maintained in the Gatsby repo follow this pattern.

 Your `gatsby-node.js` should look something like: